-With the festive season going on and the New Year approaching, everybody is thinking about what to pop and pour into glasses when counting down to 2018.
-But sparkling wine isn’t just for new year’s eve.
+With the festive season going on and the New Year approaching, our minds naturally turn to fizz.
+But sparkling wine isn’t just for New Year’s eve!

 ‘I drink it when I’m happy and when I’m sad.
 Sometimes, I drink it when I’m alone.
 When I have company I consider it obligatory.
 I trifle with it if I’m not hungry and drink it if I am; Otherwise I never touch it – unless I’m thirsty.’

 Madame Bollinger, one of the grande dames of French champagne (1884 – 1977).

 Supermarkets increase the shelving area devoted to sparkling wine and consumers are often overwhelmed with choice.
 Do we go for Champagne?
 Do we go for Prosecco?
 Do we go for other sparkling wine?

 A couple of years ago, I had no idea about sparkling wine and why it commands such a wide difference in price.
 I knew that Champagne is the French version which is produced in the region with the same name and that nobody else can use this name.
 I thought the price associated to it is because of the brand name and the scarcity.
 This is not entirely true, as part of the price is triggered by the method of production, which adds cost.

 Since I first wrote this article, we’ve tasted hundreds of sparkling wines for the WSET Diploma and we now sell traditional method sparkling wine on Vincarta.
 Now, I know a little bit more and I wanted to shed some light on the whole subject based on my experiences so far.